nashie1004/online-chess/README.md

 You can view a demo [here](https://online-chess.xyz) hosted on AWS EC2.

 ## Installation (Local)
-1. Update the `/online-chess.Server/appsettings.json` depending if you want to use NGINX and AWS S3:
+1. Update the `/online-chess.Server/appsettings.json` depending if you want to use AWS S3 or local service for file storage:
 ```json
 "UseNGINX": false,
 "UseS3": false,